johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/ContentEditorUserGuide/PageMenu/Disable/README.md

 When disabled, any menu links targeting the current page will not be visible in Preview (Static) or Review Mode (i.e., for each of the affected links, neither the anchor element or the link text will be rendered).
 Disabled menu links _will_, however, still be visible and functional in Edit Mode.
+While in Edit Mode, disabled menu links will be made visibly clear by being highlighted in fuchsia, and will display "Link Disabled" on hover.

 **Review Mode**
 ![Disabled menu link - Review Mode](./assets/DisabledMenuLinkReviewMode.jpg)